msaij/infotech4syz/README.md

 ### Microservices Architecture
 - **Service Separation**: Django REST Framework, FastAPI, and Next.js deployed as independent services
 - **Database Isolation**: External MySQL hosting for improved scalability and maintenance
-- **Message Queue**: Kafka for asynchronous processing and service communication
 - **Horizontal Scaling**: Each service can be scaled independently based on demand

 ### Performance & Reliability